softawaregmbh/docker-webdev/README.md

 - Be aware of your IDE automatically running `npm install` and messing up your `node_modules`! (e.g. [Visual Studio](http://stackoverflow.com/questions/31876984/how-can-i-disable-npm-package-restore-in-visual-studio-2015))
 - How to [enable file change detection](#angular-cliwebpack-live-reloading-windows).
 - The root directory of your application in the container is `/usr/src/app`.
+- Try to override the container's startup command with an npm command.
+As an example you can automatically run `npm start` in the container by running the container with `... softaware/webdev:<linux>-<version> npm start` in your shell script.
+- Previous versions of the container contained [exposed ports](https://github.com/softawaregmbh/docker-webdev/commit/1f8a07c32617909b4c64c8d1729bdd1cc4fb5e14).
+Because [exposing a port is not necessary](https://www.ctl.io/developers/blog/post/docker-networking-rules/) for publishing it (`docker container run -p <host:container>`), these do not exist anymore.
+Just choose your desired [version](#versions-and-sizes) and [**publish** the port of the web server](https://docs.docker.com/engine/reference/commandline/run/#publish-or-expose-port--p-expose) you use with `-p <...>`.

 ## Versions¹ and Sizes